-Graduates seeking qualification as an advanced practice registered nurse (APRN) should apply to the Kansas State Board of Nursing.
-Graduates must ensure that the Washburn University Office of the Registrar sends an official transcript to the Kansas State Board of Nursing.
+DNP graduates and completers of the PMHNP Certificate Program seeking qualification as an advanced practice registered nurse (APRN) should apply to their respective State Board of Nursing.
+Graduates must ensure that the Washburn University Office of the Registrar sends an official transcript to the State Board of Nursing.
 Transcript request forms may be obtained online or at the University Registrar's Office.
 Because requirements for advanced practice vary from state to state, graduates who desire to practice in other states are responsible for identifying qualifications required for the specific state by contacting the appropriate State Board of Nursing.
 Those completing graduate programs are eligible for certification by national credentialing agencies in the area of specialty.